kylejray/kylejray.github.io/_posts/2022-02-23-gh-pages_workflow.markdown

 7. Whenever you edit the site and want to publish a new version, repeat steps 3 and 4

-One issue with this method, is that you havent done version control on the actual directory you use to create the website-- but the generated site files themselves.
-Perhaps it is better to push the entire direcotry where you built the website and then tell github to use _site/ as the directory. \\
+One issue with this method, is that you haven't done version control on the actual directory you use to create the website-- but the generated site files themselves.
+If you want to do the whole directory, it looks like github pages is smart enough to look at the _site subdirectory and make the website from there.
+See below for a second attempt that I think works better.

 ### A new attempt at doing the above:

-1. Same as above

-2. Same as above
+1. Start with an extablished repositroy you want to build a website for.
+Build a website locally (this is the hard part), in a subdirectory of the established repository; you do not want this to be tracked by the main repo, so adding it in .gitignore is probably wise.

+2. Navigate to the folder where you built the website, and do a git init

 3. git checkout -b gh-pages
-    - this creates a branch called gh-pages and switches to it

-4. git add everything in the website directory (build files as well)
+4. git add anything and everything in the website directory that you want to have in veriosn conrol(build files as well).
+The only thing you definitely need to add is the _site/ subdiectory

-5. commit them and do  'git push -u origin gh-pages'
+5. commit and do  `git push -u origin gh-pages`

 6. Same as above

-7. still testing how to update
+7. Now you can just add and push like keeping a normal directory up to date